Ogilvie–MacKenzie alpine tundra

 The Ogilvie–MacKenzie alpine tundra ecoregion (WWF ID: NA1116) covers the mountainous middle of the Yukon Territory in Canada, with extensions into the Northwest Territories.
 The vegetation is alpine and subalpine open forest of stunted spruce, fir and pine.
 The area is rugged but sections appear to have been unglaciated in the late Pleistocene and there are therefore relic species in the region.
 The area is remote and supports large, sustainable predator-prey systems.

 Location and description

-The Yukon Ranges across central Yukon are at towards the norther end of the North American Cordillera (chain of mountain ranges).
+The Yukon Ranges across central Yukon are towards the northern end of the North American Cordillera (chain of mountain ranges).
 From the northwest to the southeast the mountains of this ecoregion are the Ogilvie Mountains, the Wernecke Mountains Group, the Mackenzie Mountains, and the Selwyn Mountains.

 The alpine regions of this region is situated between the lower elevation ecoregions - Northwest Territories taiga ecoregion to the north, and the Yukon Interior dry forests ecoregion to the south.